PravinVedurla/100-days-of-code/log.md

 **Progress**: Implemented XGBoost and learnt about google cloud comp

 **Thoughts**: The grand failure of XGBoost has been updated to my Ether project, It gave out a simple straight line just like LSTM and now i am doubting my Data augmentation technique and gonna look into it sometime.
 Explored a  lil bit about Google Cloud TPUs and to use Colabs to train our models which looked promising as i only have limited gpu power in my setup.

+## Day 12 : Aug 1, 2018

+**Progress**: Made progress on a brand new project

+**Thoughts**: Made some digging into simple Face feature detection and decided to work on a simple face and smile detector with a few add ons from my side.